-December - FebruaryCellar Season Wine Tasting at Pfeiffer Winery by Michael Sherman
+December - FebruaryCellar Season in Wine Country by Melanie Griffin

 Winter is surprisingly one of the best times to visit the wineries.
 While tasting hours are more limited, the winemakers and vineyard owners are more often the ones to pour your tastes.
 The intimacy of Cellar Season is part of the allure.
 Cozy up to a roaring fire to toast marshmallows while sipping Pinot Noir, duck into a candle-lit cave to learn about the fermentation process and select your favorite bottles for your personal wine collection.
 You'll probably meet up with more serious wine aficionados during the slow period because they know that's when they can get one-on-one time with the winemakers.
 In fact, Cellar Season is a great time to learn about wine and get the inside scoop on what's fermenting and how different vintages are shaping up.
 It might be damp and mucky outside, but inside, warmed by wine and great conversation it is cozy and comfortable.
 Call ahead to confirm hours before heading out.